MIT-LCP/mimic-website/content/mimictables/prescriptions.md

 ## `DRUG`, `DRUG_NAME_POE`, `DRUG_NAME_GENERIC`

-These columns are various representations of the drug prescribed to the patient
+These columns are various representations of the drug prescribed to the patient.

 ## `FORMULARY_DRUG_CD`, `GSN`, `NDC`

-These columns provide a representation of the drug in various coding systems.
+These columns provide a representation of the drug in various coding systems. `GSN` is the Generic Sequence Number. `NDC` is the [National Drug Code](https://en.wikipedia.org/wiki/National_Drug_Code)

 ## `PROD_STRENGTH`